ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Being the first port of call for research colleagues with any kind of enquiry involving Parliament's Members and its procedures.
 Or at least those that may involve a database query or two.

-* Attempting to replace Librarian Claire who has, very sadly left the building.
+* Attempting to replace Librarian Claire who has, very sadly, left the building.
 Goodbye Librarian Claire.
 All the very best.

 * Attempting to replace Developer Jon who left the building some months back, his [best efforts largely untouched since March](https://github.com/ukparliament/search-prototype).
 Not great, when we all know [how software ages](https://redmonk.com/jgovernor/2007/04/05/why-applications-are-like-fish-and-data-is-like-wine/).

 * Attempting to deploy our new, though somewhat neglected, [search application](https://parliamentary-search-265cced0397e.herokuapp.com/) on Azure.
 A process akin to painting your hallway by sticking a brush through your letterbox.
+Or so we're told.

 * Keeping the good ship Parliamentary Search afloat by subject indexing, procedurally indexing and interlinking all the material that should - in theory - flow down the data pipes.

-* Raising a metric ton of tickets covering any occasion on which said material does not flow throw the pipes but gets blocked for some unexpected - and occasionally half-expected - reason.
+* Raising a metric ton of tickets covering any occasion on which said material does not flow through the pipes but gets blocked for some unexpected - and occasionally half-expected - reason.
 Pipe blockages happening more frequently than one might expect - [weeknotes passim](https://ukparliament.github.io/ontologies/meta/weeknotes/2025/25/#applying-a-sink-plunger-to-our-research-briefing-publication-pipes).

-* Adding a dash of observability to our pipes, so at least we know when something has broke, even though we don't quite know why.
+* Adding a dash of observability to our pipes, so at least we know when some process has fallen over, even if we don't quite know why.

 * Building [new software](https://question-checker-27df5d070358.herokuapp.com/) to support our crack team of librarians, who are frequently left wondering if the answer to a written question has not yet turned up because the pipes have blocked, or because it's not yet been answered.
 Even though [convention suggests it should have been](https://www.parliament.uk/about/how/business/written-answers/).